 Permanent Foundation.
 The building must be attached to a site-built permanent foundation which meets the Uniform Building Code or, if the dwelling is a manufactured home, the installation must meet the ICBO Guidelines for Manufactured Housing Installations, including any successors to these standards, and the space beneath the structure shall be enclosed at the perimeter of the dwelling in accordance with such ICBO Guidelines, and constructed of materials that are weather-resistant and aesthetically consistent with concrete or masonry type foundation materials.
 At each exit door there must be a landing that is a minimum of thirty-six inches (36”) by thirty-six inches (36”) and that is constructed to meet the requirements of the Uniform Building Code.
 All manufactured home running gear, tongues, axles, and wheels must be removed at the time of installation.

 Roofs.
-The building shall have a roof surface of wood shakes, asphalt, composition, wood shingles, concrete, fiberglass or metal tiles or slate or built-up gravel materials.
+The building shall have a roof surface of asphalt, composition, concrete, fiberglass or metal tiles or slate or built-up gravel materials.

 The Director or Designee may approve deviations from one or more of the developmental or architectural standards provided in subsections A through F of this section on the basis of finding that the architectural style proposed provides compensating design features and the proposed building will be compatible and harmonious with existing structures in the vicinity.
 The determination of the Director or Designee may be appealed to the Land Use Hearing Officer pursuant to the provisions in Chapter 19.20.